minvws/action-robotframework-summary/README.md

 # Github Action Robot Framework test summary

 This Github Action can be used to parse the result of Robot Framework tests into a summary and push these to the Github Action pipeline summary.
+The summary will contain both a count of the tests (total, succesful, failed), as well as a list of all tests with their individual test result.

 ## Usage